Bhagavatula Dattaguru: Education

-Career as Professor
+Career as professor

-Dr. Dattaguru continued his association with the IISc by joining its faculty in the aerospace engineering department in 1964.
-After receiving his PhD in 1973, he worked there as an assistant professor, associate professor and a professor, before retiring as Chairman of the aerospace engineering department in June, 2004.
+Dattaguru continued his association with the IISc by joining its faculty in the aerospace engineering department in 1964.
+After receiving his PhD in 1973, he worked there as an assistant professor, associate professor and a professor, before retiring as chairman of the aerospace engineering department in June, 2004.

-During his time at the IISc, Dr. Dattaguru worked with the space technology researchers, including the President, A.P.J.
+During his time at the IISc, Dattaguru worked with the space technology researchers, including the president, A.P.J.
 Abdul Kalam, Kota Harinarayana, Kasturi Rangan and R. Chidambaram.
-As a faculty, Dr. Dattaguru guided a number of research scholars.
-He visited the US, Australia, Hong Kong and several other countries as visiting professor.
-Dr. Dattaguru became an emeritus professor of the IISc after his retirement and now he is a visiting professor at Jain university, Bangalore.
+As a faculty, Dattaguru guided a number of research scholars.
+He visited the US, Australia, Hong Kong and several other countries as visiting professor.Dattaguru became an emeritus professor of the IISc after his retirement and now he is a visiting professor at Jain university, Bangalore.